tsunami416604/azure-docs.hu-hu/articles/iot-hub/quickstart-device-streams-proxy-c.md

       make -j
       ```

    * A Windows a következő parancsokat a fejlesztői parancssort a Visual Studio 2015 vagy 2017.
-A szimulált eszközhöz tartozó Visual Studio-megoldás a `cmake` könyvtárban jön létre.
+A Visual Studio-megoldást a szimulált eszköz jönnek a *cmake* könyvtár.

       ```cmd
       rem For VS2015